OlafvdSpek/ctemplate/README.md

 (Ubuntu, Fedora, RedHat), Solaris 10 x86, FreeBSD 6.0, OS X 10.3 and 10.4, and
 Windows under both VC++7 and VC++8.

-There are a few Windows-specific details; see README.windows for more information.
+There are a few Windows-specific details; see the [Windows README](README_windows.txt) for more information.

 CTemplate and Threads
 ---------------------